-- 2.1.
-This policy relates to all services provided by believe housing and other organisations that provide services to our customers under contract or are working on our behalf. - 2.2.
-The policy applies to all customers1 that wish to give comments on our services including compliments, suggestions and complaints. - 2.3.
-Customers do not have to use the word 'complaint' for it to be treated as such.
-When a customer expresses dissatisfaction, they are given the choice if they wish to raise a complaint.
+2.1.
+This policy relates to all services provided by believe housing and other organisations that provide services to our customers under contract or are working on our behalf.

+2.2.
+The policy applies to all customers that wish to give comments on our services including compliments, suggestions and complaints.

-1 Customers, leaseholders, or member/s of the public using our services.
+&lt;sup>1 Customers, leaseholders, or member/s of the public using our services.